matthewlong29/PareAndFlourish_Site/_posts/2017-03-12-who-to-include-in-your-personal-circle.md

 image:
   teaser: professional-circle.jpg
   feature: professional-circle.jpg
-  alt: "Who to Include in Your Professional Circle"

 tags: Networking Tips, Referral Group, What is a referral group, Professional Development

-comments: true
 ---

 In a time of need, you want people you can run to with your questions.
 It’s time to add those people to your professional circle.